pennmeg/component-lib/README.md

 # Component Library

-Intention: to build out a component library and design system that is accessibility and provides entry point theming.
+Intention: to build out a component library and design system that is accessible and provides entry point theming.

 Uses Style Components and TypeScript.